Your baby’s big vision development this week—and what you can do to help support it.

 Did you know...?

 Morning sickness tends to end by the second trimester.
 So if you've been eating a whole lot of crackers up until now, be sure to go back to a healthful, balanced diet.
-With the visual development going on with your baby this week, it's especially important that you're getting DHA—200 to 300 milligrams daily.
-A prenatal dietary supplement like Enfamil® Expecta® Prenatal Supplement, can help you reach recommended levels.
+With the visual development going on with your baby this week, it's especially important that you're getting DHA—200 to 300 milligrams daily is the amount experts recommend.
+A prenatal vitamin, like Enfamil® Expecta® Prenatal Supplement, can help you get important DHA.

 What's Happening in There

 - Your baby measures about four and a half inches from crown (the top of her head) to rump (her bottom).
-She weighs about 3.9 ounces at this point.
+She weighs about 3.9 ounces at 16 weeks pregnant.

 - Her motor skills are maturing.
 You may soon begin to feel movements as her hands and feet gain coordination.